How can funders support community-based mental health organisations to thrive? Four practitioners share their view

 In June, we hosted a live webinar to discuss how funders and international partners can do more and do better to help community-based mental health organisations to grow and thrive long-term.

 Four practitioners from Ember's community of partners spoke at the webinar to share their insights about the challenges they face, the obstacles that make it harder to secure funding, and how funders can change their practices to better suit the needs of community-based initiatives.
-You can watch a recording of the webinar here.

 Here are a few recommendations from the speakers about how funders and international partners can best support community-based mental health organisations to thrive: